ryanemmans/ztm-ui-ux/notes/section37-cssgridlayout.md

 ## Solution: Prettify

 - The key point is to start with your layout using Flexbox and CSS Grid
-- From there it is up to your creativity to build on aesthetics and beauty
+- From there it is up to your creativity to put content in its place and build on aesthetics and beauty

 ```css
 body {